diambra/docs/content/gettingStarted/_index.en.md

 ### Prerequisites

 - Installation completed and successfully tested as described in <a href="/installation/">Installation</a> section
-- <a href="/installation/">TODO: UPDATE LINK Examples</a> provided with DIAMBRA Arena repo downloaded
+- <a href="https://github.com/diambra/diambraArena/tree/main/examples" target="_blank">Examples</a> provided with DIAMBRA Arena repo downloaded
 - ROMs downloaded and all placed in the same folder, whose absolute path will be referred in the following as `your/roms/local/path`

 {{% notice tip %}}